Hi Carl,

 I am putting some ideas together and I see that I can have a piece

 (averaging 10,000 words)ready within two months time.
-However at the moment
+However at the

-I am kinda bombarded by assignments, a dissertation and an ongoing paper on
+I am kinda bombarded by assignments, a dissertation and an ongoing

-open source R&D. I 'll be able to go for full-speed sometime in the summer
+open source R&D. I 'll be able to go for full-speed sometime in

 and definitely from September on.